14 Essential Vitamins And Minerals For Good Health

 Minerals are inorganic substances that come from soil and water, then absorbed by animals and plants.
 Certain minerals like calcium are required by the body more than other minerals.
-Other micronutrients like trace minerals aren’t required by your body because it doesn’t need much of it (6).
+Other micronutrients like trace minerals aren’t required by your body because it doesn’t need much of them (6).

 Now, let’s go over 14 essential vitamins and minerals that can be incorporated into a healthy diet:

-14 Essential Vitamins and Minerals
+14 Essential Vitamins And Minerals

-“What is vitamin A good for?” you ask?
+“What is vitamin A good for?” you ask.
 Vitamin A maintains your vision, improves your immune system, and aids in reproduction (7).
 You can find it in a range of foods you eat daily.
 Foods for vitamin A include:

 - Beef liver, other organ meat